- 11+ Best Luxury & Gated Home Communities in The Bahamas [2025] - October 9, 2025

 Nassau, New Providence

-Best for: Those who prefer a more metropolis location with the benefits of a relaxed island lifestyle
+Best for: Those who prefer a metropolis alongside the benefits of a relaxed island lifestyle

 Arawak Cay, New Providence

 If you’re a foodie who loves seafood, Arawak Cay is the place for you.
-Known for their fried conch, Arawak Cay also has a wide array of different dishes that they are popular for like grilled lobster tail and grilled shrimp.
-If you take a stroll around town, you’ll find local residents outside playing a casual game of dominos or hear traditional junkanoo music being played in the town center.
+Known for their fried conch, Arawak Cay also has a wide array of different dishes that they’re known for, like grilled lobster tail and grilled shrimp.
+If you take a stroll around town, you’ll find local residents outside playing a casual game of dominos or hear traditional junkanoo music playing in the town center.

 Benefits: